 Currently, in-person visits are rebounding across all specialties and practice sizes.
 The return to in-patient visits has been measured but is largely consistent across state lines.

 Due to the increasing adoption of telehealth and virtual visits, physicians could see a return of patients for wellness, preventive, and chronic care.
-The Primary Care Collaborative and Larry A Green Center recently reported that 35% of primary care patients indicated they were overdue for a wellness appointment, another 32% were behind on preventative care, and 19% for chronic care.
+The Primary Care Collaborative and Larry A. Green Center recently reported that 35% of primary care patients indicated they were overdue for a wellness appointment.
+Another 32% were behind on preventative care, and 19% for chronic care.

 How to Help Patients Return to Internal Medicine Practices

-Regardless, practices must continue to educate patients on how to best use these services.
+Regardless, practices must continue to educate patients on how to best use new and changing services in the aftermath of COVID-19.
 “Primary care has really converted to a virtual specialty overnight,” says Russell S. Phillips, MD, Director of the Center for Primary Care at Harvard Medical School.